j-furtado/tech_challenge_1/Question_1/Solution_1/README.md

 If you can't login because your user is not allowed, you may need to either add your user as the owner for your application (refer to the Credentials setup) or add your user to the resource as an owner or contributor.

-Once you login, you should see the Data Bricks dashboard:
+Once you login, you should see the DataBricks dashboard:

 ![Azure DataBricks Dashboard](imgs/databricks_dash.png "Azure DataBricks Dashboard")